 Even though AGC circuits can free you from having to worry about manually controlling audio levels, they can't intelligently respond to different audio needs.

 When no other sound is present, as, for example, during a pause in dialogue, an AGC circuit will attempt to bring an audio level up to a standard setting.
-This can momentarily make unwanted background sounds louder.
+This can momentarily make unwanted background sounds louder and sometimes very apparent.

 If subsequent audio processing circuits have AGC circuits, the problem can get progressively worse as each piece of equipment further increases background noise.

 Since they respond to loud noises by quickly pulling down audio levels, this means that words can be lost when an AGC circuit reacts to a loud sound, such as someone bumping the microphone.